 Do your kids get an allowance, or are they expected to pitch in allowance-free to keep the household running?
-Every family is different, but whether you give out an allowance or not, summer can be a great time to teach your kids about money management.
+Every family is different, but whether you give out an allowance or not, summer is the perfect time to teach your kids about money management.

 One way to do this is to talk to your kids about ways they would like to earn extra money this summer.
-These tasks or chores should be in addition to what they’re already expected to do around the house.
+These tasks or chores should be in addition to what you already expect them to do around the house.
 Create a list of money-earning chores and decide beforehand what each chore is worth.

-It’s also important to teach your kids how to save money responsibly, and summer can be a great time to do this.
+It’s also essential you teach your kids how to save money responsibly.
 Encourage your kids to save a percentage of what they earn for a fun family trip at the end of the summer.
-Come up with a list of options that are within your budget and let them choose a destination from this list.
-This way, you won’t end up going somewhere you can’t afford, and kids will feel empowered because they’re choosing a trip they really want to go on.
+Come up with a list of options within your budget, and let them choose a destination from the list.
+That way, you don’t end up going somewhere you can’t afford, and kids feel empowered because they’re selecting a trip they really want to go on.

-You could also encourage your kids to start their own business.
+You can also encourage your kids to start their own business.
 Some options include dog-walking, starting an Etsy or eBay store, and becoming a tutor for younger kids.

 Make Them Earn Screen Time

-Every parent has to battle with the dos and don’ts of screen time, and it gets even harder during summer vacation.
-One option is to treat screen time as its own currency.
-Instead of earning money by doing extra chores around the house, your kids could earn a half-hour of screen time instead.
+Every parent has to battle with the do’s and don’ts of screen time, which gets even harder during summer vacation.
+One option is to treat screen time as a currency.
+Instead of earning money by doing extra chores around the house, your kids earn a half-hour of screen time instead.

 Christine Burke, a writer for Scary Mommy, is a work-at-home mom who came up with a brilliant schedule for her kids’ summer vacation.
 Her children have to do one hour of reading, one hour of creative building or crafting, one hour of exercise (any type is fine as long as they’re moving their bodies), and one hour of chores before they can watch one hour of television.

-This scheduling worked out great for Burke’s family because the kids always knew how the day was going to unfold, and they were in charge of what they did for each hour’s “theme.”
-Burke benefited because the schedule gave her day some normalcy and she was able to get her work done in a reasonable amount of time.
-For work-at-home parents, a schedule like this could be a lifesaver.
+This scheduling worked well for Burke’s family because the kids always knew how the day was going to unfold, and they were in charge of what they did for each hour’s “theme.”
+Burke benefited because the schedule gave her day some normalcy, and she was able to get her work done in a reasonable amount of time.
+For work-at-home parents, a schedule like that could be a lifesaver.

-Summer can be an incredible time for children, and it has the potential to shape their lives in very special and unique ways.
-After all, there’s no other time in life when they’ll have as much freedom, and as much energy, as they do now.
-Harnessing both of those things by allowing boredom and structured activities to take place can build character, deepen family bonds, and help create special memories.
+Summer can be an incredible time for children, and it has the potential to shape their lives in very extraordinary ways.
+There’s no other time in life when they’ll have as much freedom and energy as they do now.
+Harnessing both those things by allowing boredom and structured activities to take place can build character, deepen family bonds, and help create special memories.